 Evaluation will be based on problem sets (10% of the total grade), class participation (10%), and three midterm examinations.
-The first two midterm examinations (25% each) will be held in class on Wednesday February 13, and Wednesday March 20.
-The last exam (30% of the total grade) will be held the last day of class, on Wednesday April 24.
+The first two midterm examinations (25% each) will be held in class on Wednesday September 26, and Wednesday October 24.
+The last exam (30% of the total grade) will be held on Monday, December 10 from 3pm to 5pm (i.e., day set by the Office of the Registrar for the final examination).

 The course is divided into three parts, each followed by an exam that focuses mostly on the current part.
 Exams will feature a combination of problem solving, multiple choice, and essay questions.
-Make-up exams will be administered only on those circumstances in which you cannot take an exam for a valid reason (e.g., illness or emergency).
+Make-up exams will be administering only on those circumstances in which you cannot take an exam for a valid reason (e.g., illness or emergency).
 In that case, you should notify me prior to the start of the examination.
 A zero exam score will be assigned if you miss an exam for an unexcused reason.

 There will be at least 6 problem sets.
 Due dates for the assignments will be announced in class.
 All assignments are due in class before the class starts on the due date.
 Late submissions will not be accepted and will receive zero credit.
-Your lowest problem set grade will be dropped.
+Unlike exams, problem sets are graded based on completion and effort, not correctness.
+Grading based on effort means that you will only receive full credit if you demonstrate that you have taken the problem set seriously (i.e., you have spent time reviewing the class material and applied what you have learned in class to the solution of the problem).